Recommended by:

 How to install a VPN on Linux

-• Type or paste in the following commands:
+3. Type in the following command:

 curl -f https://downloads.surfshark.com/linux/debian-install.sh --output surfshark-install.sh #gets the installation script